sbossman/AO3-Trawler/notes/scratch.md

 1. Modify graph creation to suit our needs
 2. CSV -> Graph Creation
 3. BFSing
+4. Test on the massive file
+2. Do the first algorithm for connecting two nodes
+3. Make it doable with the ids
+2. Do the second algorithm for connecting two nodes

 ## Creating the Graph
 `[first title],[second title],[associated tag]`